The Larmenius Charter and the legitimacy of Modern-Day Knights Templar

 Some Historians are critical of the Larmenius Charter, just like they are critical of the historical accuracy of the Bible.
 But we don’t stop believing in the Bible just because they decided they don’t.
 We realize that this document and the Bible were written hundreds of year ago when history was not as well kept as it is today.
 By necessity, the Larmenius Charter had to be kept secret as King Phillip IV, at that time, wanted the Templars dead.
 Thus, it is not surprising that a secret document would not have a lot of collaborating evidence as this would have put the Templar’s lives in danger.

 Also consider how the Bible was passed on before written down.
-Some of the Bible was passed on orally with some of the books of the New Testament were written down 100 years after Christ.
+Some of the Bible was passed on orally for 100 years or more before being written down.
 Yet this doesn’t necessitate inaccuracy.
-In the same way, although the Charter may not be hundreds of years old, it does not mean that it is not correct in its’ assertion of the verbal passage of the order leadership as was probably necessary when the order was being hunted and persecuted for so many decades.
-It is quite possible that over the years eventually the leadership was written down time and time again as a manual record keeping system.
+In the same way, although the Charter may not have been written in the year de Molay died (1314) , but that doesn’t mean that it is not correct in its’ assertion of the verbal passage of the order leadership as was probably necessary when the order was being hunted and persecuted for so many decades.
+It is quite possible that over the years the leadership was written down time and time again as a manual record keeping system.
 Thus the age of the exact document is immaterial.
 It is whether or not you believe that creating a method of transferring the orders leadership was probable in the hours and thereafter when Jacques de Molay traveled to meet with the French King Phillip IV?
 Assuredly, the most powerful military and commerce organization on the planet had ample spies and knew that this meeting might become quite hostile.
 Therefore, it is very likely that Jacques de Molay had a plan for succession and even a worst case plan for disbursement of the order until this matter could be settled.
 Thus, the probability of the oral transfer of this Charter is quite believable, especially given the known connection Father Larmenius would have had to the order at the time.
 Furthermore, records during the inquisition were virtually wiped out by the church and those harboring such records would do so at their own peril.
 Therefore, the oral transmission of the Larmenius Charter was probably the safest method for sometime after 1314.

 Let’s assume, for a second, that the critics are right and the Larmenius Charter is not historical.
 We are still certain from historical documentation that we do have an unbroken line from 1705 when the Duke of Orleans announced that he was the Grand Master of the Order.
 That’s 308 years, beating the original order by more than 100 years!
 (1118-1307) That is amazing enough for one Order to last over three centuries and still be going strong.